 Accommodation, transport to and from the airport and to the project each day, training and support from BPT staff during the project and any project materials.

-Flights, food, travel/medical insurance (available from us with Endsleigh at £16.25 per 7 nights/8 days), vaccinations (rabies IS compulsory), visas, excursions on days off, luxury items such as alcohol or chocolate etc.
+Flights, food, travel/medical insurance (please check links for Insurance information), vaccinations (rabies IS compulsory), visas, excursions on days off, luxury items such as alcohol or chocolate etc.

 £1400 PER PERSON based on 2 STUDENTS SHARING for a minimum of 30 surgeries in 2 weeks.